Updated December 17, 2014

 Selection Process: Applicants must

-background investigation, and chief’s interview.
+background investigation, psychological exam, and chief’s interview.
 Successful applicants

 will have the opportunity to work with a progressive, community oriented